 Common pitfalls when combining these tools

-Race conditions on Terraform outputs.
 The Custom Flow above runs Ansible after terraformOutput.
 If you're building this pattern in a basic CI/CD pipeline, Ansible must not start before Terraform's apply completes and outputs are populated.
 The failure mode is a cryptic SSH error because the IP address was never written to the inventory.
-Make the dependency explicit.
+Make the dependency explicit in whatever orchestration layer you're using; do not rely on timing.

-Using Ansible to provision cloud resources.
 Ansible's amazon.aws collection can create EC2 instances and S3 buckets.
 The problem surfaces when you need to track what was created across multiple runs or tear down cleanly.
 Ansible has no state file, so there's no equivalent to terraform destroy.
-Cloud provisioning belongs in Terraform or OpenTofu.
+Cloud provisioning belongs in Terraform or OpenTofu; reserve Ansible for the configuration layer.

-Drift accumulates at the Ansible layer.
 If Terraform provisions an instance and Ansible patches it over time, the running instance gradually diverges from your baseline image.
 When Terraform replaces the instance (after an AMI update, for example), Ansible needs to re-run to reconfigure it.
-Plan for this: your IaC pipeline should include the Ansible configuration step, not just the Terraform apply.
+Plan for this: your pipeline should include the Ansible configuration step, not just the Terraform apply.
 Otherwise you end up with infrastructure that can't be reproduced from code alone.

-SSH key management at scale.
 Generating SSH keys through the TLS provider and storing them in Terraform state is fine for demos.
 In production with multiple environments, the private keys accumulate in state files.
-Move key management to a dedicated secrets store early; retrofitting it later is harder than it looks.
+Move key management to a dedicated secrets store early; retrofitting it after you have 20 or more environments is harder than it looks. env zero's native integrations with HashiCorp Vault and AWS Secrets Manager make this straightforward to wire in at the platform level.

-Sensitive outputs in CI logs. terraform output -raw on a sensitive value prints it in plaintext.
+terraform output -raw on a sensitive value prints it in plaintext.
 If your CI system logs all shell output, that's where the key lands.
-Use ANSIBLE_NOFILES_LOG or ensure your CI is configured to mask secrets in logs before using this pattern at scale.
+Use masked variables or environment-scoped secret management before using this pattern at scale.

 What env0 adds to this stack